 Compared to their Eastern cousins, the dragons portrayed in Western art generally have shorter bodies, elongated snouts, and long, whip-like tails.
 The addition of wings makes them far more menacing than their Eastern counterparts, as they can attack from the air while the knights who oppose them remain stuck on the ground.
 Overall, European dragons seem more like huge airborne lizards or salamanders while Eastern ones are more akin to land-loving snakes with feet or to giant caterpillars.

 One of our favorite Western versions of St. George and the Dragon is by Carlo Crivelli and on display at the Isabella Stewart Gardner Museum in Boston.
 Originally it formed part of the Saint George altarpiece from 1470 created for the church of the same name in the town of the same name on Italy's Adriatic coast.
 Incomparable master of drama, tenderness, and detail, Crivelli captures the moment when a youthful St. George raises his sword to administer the coup-de-grace to a dragon already wounded when the knight's lance pierced its lower jaw and neck.
 St. George's horse, its mane swirling from rearing leftward, stares out at us, eye bulging with terror.
 The dragon's mouth is wide open in a pose similar to our mirror's dragon, showing its teeth.
 With its bat-like wings thrust wide while leaning on its haunches, the dragon is rich in detail including minuscule scales and a slight beard.
-Incorporating a hill town in the background and a female figure (possibly a princess) praying just below it, the momentous event seems all in a day's work for the courageous and comely St. George.
+Incorporating a hill town in the background and a female figure (the king's daughter who had been destined to be the dragon's next victim) praying just below it, the momentous event seems all in a day's work for the courageous and comely St. George.

 Apparently Crivelli's patrons loved the theme of knights slaying dragons, as another portrayal is found in a panel from the altarpiece of Saint Dominic in Fermo, now in the Metropolitan Museum of Art in New York.
 This panel illustrates a later point in time of the drama.
 A dying dragon is curled at the feet of the nonchalant and supremely confident saint who peers out at us from the panel.
 A wizard at recreating texture, Crivelli gives this dragon richly rendered scales, pointy claws, and even some perfectly coiffed curls of hair on its foot.
 Punctuating the drama that has just taken place, the tip of the knight's lance can be seen jutting from the top of the dragon's head.
 The mouth open to an extreme, the dragon's tongue emerges from it to touch, ever so gently and perhaps in submission, the leg of the knight below his elaborate kneepad.
 The end of the dragon's tail hangs over the parapet on which the saint stands, a tiny and tantalizing invasion of the viewer's space, drawing us into the drama unfolding before us.